Frequently Asked Questions (FAQs)

 - Do I have to accept everything you tell me?

-- Do I have to believe in God?
+- Is the EA Program religious?
+Do I have to believe in God?

 - Are you a cult?